IISC-GROUP-5/Data_Miners/README.md

    - Since we have 2 target values here and 2 models options, a total of 4 model files are generated

 ## Inference_file.ipynb
    - Calls the 4 model file and generate 4 model inference reports in .json files.
+The output are rescaled to their original values before creating an Inference_Report